 Despite the fact that many people will tell you that is pointless to look for a job during the holidays, don’t hear them.
 It is true that a good number of senior managers will be away, some will not.
 And they will be in focus on planning and doing less stressful tasks, so you go a better chance to reach them.

 Even if all senior staff is on holiday, it still might be the perfect time for you to call their assistants and ask about the hiring process, and for a direct email to send your resume and cover letter.
 People will be more reachable at this time of the year, and you should make the most of it.

 6. Final Advice: Do Some Research

 You got plenty of time on your hands so do your homework.
 Search for the top companies reviews and find out the best way to get in touch with them.
 Figure out if there are any job directories that you haven’t explored yet.
 Update your LinkedIn profile with an outstanding picture and an engaging summary.

 The point here is to remain active.
-Depression will stay away from you if you keep your mind busy and focus on the positive side of the story.
+Job search depression will stay away from you if you keep your mind busy and focus on the positive side of the story.
 Always believe that you can do better and fight for it.
 This way your CV, cover letter, and interviews will sound much more confident, and you will increase your chances to be hired.